 Overall this has been a truly remarkable project.
 Our vendors, our consultants and the people that matter the most – the Yazaki client teams in both countries – always kept believing in their goal, “One Yazaki”.

-Finally, I do want to thank my PMO team and most importantly, Becky Widlak, who has been my partner in crime throughout the last 13 months and has been relentless in keeping Yazaki’s commitment.
-And, of course, my two country program managers, Elaine Kennedy and Ulises Gonzalez, for our friendship, support and continued debates over strategy and execution that were invaluable in helping to make this project a success.
+Finally, we do want to thank the PMO team and most importantly, Becky Widlak, who has been our partner in crime throughout the last 13 months and has been relentless in keeping Yazaki’s commitment.
+And, of course, our two country program managers, Elaine Kennedy and Ulises Gonzalez, for their friendship, support and continued debates over strategy and execution that were invaluable in helping to make this project a success.